About

 • Absolute : Must be between 0 and the value defined in diagram > column (or its default value)

-0 is the leftmost position while the value defined in (diagram > column) - 1 is the rightmost position.
+0 is the leftmost position while the value defined in (diagram > column) - 1 is the rightmost.

 • Relative : A number as a string prefixed with + or - to define the position relative to the previous icon.
 Ex : "+2" or "-1"